-7 Movies to Watch on Netflix After Persuasion
+7 movies to watch on Netflix after Persuasion

 ice city

-Released in 2020, Ice City stands out for its unmistakable aesthetic and emotional love story.
-The feature is perfect for those who like “sugar water” plots, but full of feeling, magic and important lessons.
+Released in 2020, City of Ice stands out for its unmistakable aesthetic and emotional love story.
+The perfect feature for those who like ‘water and sugar’ plots, but full of feeling, magic and important lessons.

-Set in cold St Petersburg, Ice City tells the story of Matvey Polyakov, a cheap thief who wins the heart of Alisa Vyazemskaya, the daughter of a powerful aristocrat.
+Set in frigid St. Petersburg, Ice City tells the story of Matvey Polyakov, a cheap thief who wins the heart of Alisa Vyazemskaya, the daughter of a powerful aristocrat.
 The couple then embarks on an intriguing journey to overcome social differences and live a great love.

 The Literary Society and the Potato Peel Pie

-Based on a bestseller by Mary Ann Shaffer and Annie Barrows, The Literary Society and the Potato Peel Pie stands out for its unusual plot and gripping denouement.
-The film is produced by Mike Newell, a filmmaker known for films such as Four Weddings and a Funeral and Harry Potter and the Goblet of Fire.
+Based on a bestseller by Mary Ann Shaffer and Annie Barrows, The Literary Society and the Potato Peel Pie stands out for its unusual plot and exciting outcome.
+The feature is a production of Mike Newell, a filmmaker known for films such as Four Weddings and a Funeral and Harry Potter and the Goblet of Fire.

-In the film, Lily James (Cinderella) is Juliet, a writer who, while researching a reading group created in Guernsey during World War II, ends up getting involved with the eccentric founders of the club.
-The cast also includes Michiel Huisman (Game of Thrones) and Glen Powell (Top Gun: Maverick).
+In the feature, Lily James (Cinderella) Juliet, a writer who, while researching a reading group created in Guernsey during World War II, ends up getting involved with the eccentric founders of the club.
+The cast of the feature also includes Michiel Huisman (Game of Thrones) and Glen Powell (Top Gun: Maverick).

 Mademoiselle Vengeance

-Made in France, Mademoiselle Vengeance brings a good dose of sensuality to period novels.
-In the film, a rich widow’s passion for a seductive marquis takes an unpleasant turn.
+Made in France, Mademoiselle Vingana brings a good dose of sensuality to contemporary romances.
+In the film, the passion of a rich widow for a seductive marquis takes an unpleasant path.
 In this complex scenario, the protagonist decides to seek revenge with the help of a beautiful young woman.

-The film is anchored by a powerful performance by Cécile de France (The Young Pope) as the protagonist Madame de La Pommeraye.
-Based on the book “Jacques le Fataliste et Son Maître”, by Denis Diderot, the film also features Édouard Baer (Paris Match), Alice Isaaz (Savage State) and Laure Calamy (Call My Agent).
+The feature is anchored by a powerful performance by Ccile de France (The Young Pope) as the protagonist Madame de La Pommeraye.
+Based on the book ‘Jacques le Fataliste et Son Matre‘, by Denis Diderot, the film also features douard Baer (Paris Match), Alice Isaaz (Savage State) and Laure Calamy (Call My Agent).

 Nothing better than ending the list with another adaptation of Jane Austen’s books.
 Released in 1995, Sense and Sensibility tells the story of Elinor and Marianne Dashwood, two sisters who go through great financial difficulties after the death of their father.
 In this complex scenario, both live exciting journeys of self-discovery.